solid/authorization-panel/proposals/acp/use-cases.md

 HTTP/1.1 201 Created
 ```

-Create the policy to allow append access to the contacts group
+Create the policy to allow append access to the contacts group.

 ```HTTP
 PATCH /policies/personal HTTP/1.1